bongochong/CWP-Utilities/README.md

 # [Combined Windows Privacy Utilities](https://github.com/bongochong/CWP-Utilities/raw/master/Releases/CWP-Utilities-Stable-1.8.0.exe)
 *2023 brought me some serious challenges and setbacks, due to a significant death in the family, which I am still recovering from.
 That being said, I have been working on notable additions and optimizations for a new release, which will eventually get pushed to this repo.
-I'm still actively maintaining and updating this software, so please bear with me.*
+I'm still actively maintaining this software, but if you truly can't wait for the improvements that are on the backburner while this project is in maintenance mode, I encourage you to install Cygwin and try out [the Cygwin port of my command line block list utilities](https://github.com/bongochong/CombinedPrivacyBlockLists/tree/master/BLT/Cygwin).*
 <p align="left">
   <img src="https://i.imgur.com/YaMNcVc.png">
   <img src="https://i.imgur.com/qROhmY0.png">